-Application is via a short CV and application form addressed to the senior censor and vice president for education and training Dr Mumtaz Patel
+Application is via a short CV and application form addressed to the senior censor and vice president for education and training Dr Mumtaz Patel.

-Please return applications to alison.shore@rcp.ac.uk by 23:59 Sunday 2 June 2024.
+Please return applications to alison.shore@rcp.ac.uk by midday on Wednesday 14 May 2025.

 Shortlisted candidates will be interviewed by a panel chaired by the VPET and including two serving censors and an elected councillor.
 The successful candidates each year will be nominated to the annual general meeting for election as censors (although this is normally a formality, as required under the bye-laws).
-The date for interviews is Tuesday 11 June 2024.
+The date for interviews is Monday 9 June 2025.

-If you would like to discuss the role prior to applying, please contact mumtaz.patel@rcp.ac.uk Appointments can be made through zara.gorman@rcp.ac.uk
+If you would like to discuss the role prior to applying, please contact mumtaz.patel@rcp.ac.uk Appointments can be made through zara.gorman@rcp.ac.uk.